Sitthichai Sitsongpeenong: ONE Championship

 On May 14, 2020, it was announced that Sitthichai had signed with ONE Championship.

 Sitthichai was scheduled to make his ONE debut at ONE Championship: No Surrender on July 31, 2020, where was set to face Superbon Banchamek for a third time.
 Under kickboxing rules, he lost to Superbon by unanimous decision.

 Sitthichai is next scheduled to face promotional newcomer Tayfun Özcan at ONE Championship: Battleground on July 30, 2021.
 After Özcan suffered an injury in training, he was rescheduled to face Tawanchai P.K.
 Saenchaimuaythaigym under Muay Thai rules at ONE Championship: Battleground 3 on August 27, 2021.
 Sitthichai defeated Tawanchai by split decision.

 ONE Featherweight Kickboxing World Grand Prix

-Sitthichai faced Tayfun Özcan in the quarter finals of the 2021 ONE Kickboxing Featherweight World Grand Prix at ONE Championship: First Strike.
+Sitthichai faced Tayfun Özcan in the quarter-finals of the 2021 ONE Kickboxing Featherweight World Grand Prix at ONE Championship: First Strike.
 Sitthichai defeated Özcan by split decision.

 Sitthichai was scheduled to face Davit Kiria in the semifinals of the ONE Featherweight Kickboxing World Grand Prix at ONE: Only the Brave on January 28, 2022.
 Sitthichai won the fight by unanimous decision.

 He faced Chingiz Allazov in the ONE Featherweight Kickboxing World Grand Prix Final at ONE: X on March 26, 2022.
 He lost the fight by unanimous decision.

+Post-Grand Prix

-Sitthichai was booked to face the former Enfusion -67kg champion Mohammed Boutasaa at ONE on Prime Video 3 on October 21, 2022. the fight by unanimous decision.
+Sitthichai faced Mohammed Boutasaa at ONE on Prime Video 3 on October 21, 2022. the fight by unanimous decision.

+Sitthichai faced Eddie Abasolo at ONE Friday Fights 22 on June 23, 2023.
+Sitthichai won the fight by unanimous decision.

+Sitthichai faced Marat Grigorian at ONE 165 on January 28, 2024.
+He lost the fight by a third-round knockout.

+Sitthichai faced Masaaki Noiri on June 8, 2024, at ONE 167.
+He won the fight via unanimous decision.

+Sitthichai faced Shadow Singha Mawynn on December 20, 2024, at ONE Friday Fights 92.
+He lost the fight via unanimous decision.

+Sitthichai faced Nico Carrillo on April 5, 2025, at ONE Fight Night 30.
+He lost the fight via knockout in round two.

+On August 19, 2025, it was reported that Sitthichai was removed from the ONE roster.